daleonpz/Notes/fh-dortmund/01-ESE.md

             - Usually start with fairly simple function testing
             - Later switch to a different style which often involves the interaction of several functions
             - These tests are highly credible and easy to evaluate but not particular powerful
-        - Regresion testing
+        - Regression testing
             - Process: (1) design tests with the intent of regularly reusing them (2)repeat the tests after making changes to the program.
             - A good regression test is designed for reuse.
             - Discussion: at first run usually detect several defects, but it decrease its power in each run.
 However, automation can make regression testing very cheap
-        - Regresion testing strategies
+        - Regression testing strategies
             - Random: The test cases are randomly selected from the existing test suite.
             - Retest-all: Run all the tests in the existing suite.
             - Safe: The test selection algorithm excludes no test from the original test suite that if executed would reveal faults in the modified program.
             - Based on modifications: Place an emphasis on selecting existing test cases to cover modified program components and those that may be affected by the modifications.
-            - Dataflow/coverage based: Select tests that exercise data interactions that have been affected by modifications.
+            - Data flow/coverage based: Select tests that exercise data interactions that have been affected by modifications.
     - White box testing:
         - Control flow testing:
             - Statement coverage: The test cases are generated so that all the program statements are executed at least once.